srehome/green-gold/README.md

 We welcome contributions to the Green Gold App.
 If you're interested in helping improve our project, please take a look at our contributing guidelines.
 For major changes, please open an issue first to discuss what you would like to change.

-We would like to thank all our partners and everyone who has contributed to making the GreenPath App a reality.
+We would like to thank all our partners and everyone who has contributed to making the Green Gold a reality.
 Together, we're making a significant impact on sustainability and waste management.